ReemMDA99/Horiseon/README.md

 # Horiseon

-#Project Title:
+# Project Title:
 HORISEON

-#Project Description:
+# Project Description:

-In this Project, a marketing agency has hired me to refactor an existing site to make it more accessible.I have worked on starter code that was modified.
+-In this Project, a marketing agency has hired me to refactor an existing site to make it more accessible.I have worked on starter code that was modified.
-This project involved a very important aspect of web development which is "accessibility".
+-This project involved a very important aspect of web development which is "accessibility".
 Web accessibility is an increasingly important consideration for businesses.
-It ensures that people with disabilities can access a website using assistive technologies such as video captions, screen readers, and braille keyboards.
+-It ensures that people with disabilities can access a website using assistive technologies such as video captions, screen readers, and braille keyboards.

-#Project Aim:
+# Project Aim:

 -To impress clients by improving the codebase for long-term sustainability.
--Make the code Cleaner to make it more readable to coders and accessible to users.
+-Make the code Cleaner to make it more readable to coders and accessible to users by following Scout Rule.
 -Create a codebase that follows accessibility standards so that the site is optimized for search engines.

-#Project Requirements/ Acceptance Criteria:
+# Project Requirements/ Acceptance Criteria:

 In order for the webpage to meet accessibility standards:
 -When a user view the source code, they should find semantic HTML elements.